Computational materials research may sound complex, but it really isn’t if you are working with ExoMatter. We are here to help!

 Ideally, every materials research project should start with computational materials research to narrow down the choice of materials, and then focus on further investigating the remaining materials through experimental methods.

 Interpreting computational data correctly and knowing what to do with it is at least as important as the science behind the calculations.
-This is where ExoMatter can help.
+This is where ExoMatter helps.

 In our current scope, a material is any chemically pure substance which is intended to be used for a specific application.
 Our strong suit are inorganic solids, especially ceramic oxides, semiconductors, and other crystalline compounds.
 As of now, we do not work on material mixtures or composite materials.

 As of now, we purely focus on inorganic materials.
 The chemistry of molecules (in organic chemistry) and crystalline solids (in inorganic chemistry) is fundamentally different.
-If there is sufficient demand in this direction, we are planning to include organic materials in our portfolio in the future.
-Stay tuned so you don’t miss any announcements!
+In the future, we will include organic materials in our portfolio.
+Reach out to us to see what we can offer.